You Earned a Ticket!

 Few people really understand the massive California school system accurately — even in "normal" times.

 It's easy to think we understand how education works.
-After all, we lived through their own education, right?
+After all, we lived through our own education, right?
 But a dose of humility is in order.
 The education system as a whole rarely changes much from one year to the next, but it has changed quite significantly since the Great Recession of 2008, and even more drastically since the COVID-19 pandemic of 2020.
 Even in ordinary times, myths and outdated ideas have a funny way of sticking around.

 Ed100 exists to demystify the California school system.
 Let's start with the obvious: the system is really, really big.